 Go to a clinic or doctor and tell them that the condom broke.

 Firstly, you will be tested for HIV, which comes with a counselling session given before and after testing.
-If you’re results are negative you will get Post-Exposure Prophylaxis (PEP).
+If your results are negative you will get Post-Exposure Prophylaxis (PEP).

 HIV doesn’t often show up for the first three months of infection.

-Click here for places where you can ask about PEP.
+Visit your nearest community clinic for more information on where you can ask about PEP.